 Facilitating Play Faculty

 Lorayne Carbon, BA, SUNY Buffalo.
 MSEd., Bank Street College of Education.
 Director, SLC Early Childhood Center, 2003-present.
-Former classroom teacher, childcare center director, and adjunct professor.
-Workshop leader at seminars and conferences on early childhood education.
+Former early childhood teacher, director, Oak Lane Child Care Center, Chappaqua, N.Y., and education coordinator of the Virginia Marx Children's Center of Westchester Community College.
+Former adjunct professor, Westchester Community College.
+As an advocate for play and its place both in and outside of the classroom, Lorayne has been a workshop leader at seminars and conferences on early childhood education including NAEYC and CCNY In Defense of Childhood, and engages in outreach at local area schools and community organization's through the Child Development Institute's Speaker's Bureau.
 Special areas of interest include social justice issues in the early childhood classroom and creating aesthetic learning environments for young children.

 Kim Ferguson BA, Knox College.
 MA, PhD, Cornell University.
 Psychology (2007-present) & the Art of Teaching (2010-present) faculty.
 She is a developmental and cultural psychologist with special interests in sustainable, community based participatory action research, cultural-ecological approaches to infant and child development, children at risk (children in poverty, HIV/AIDS orphans, children in institutionalized care), health and cognitive development, development in African contexts, and the impact of the physical environment on child development.
 Author of articles and book chapters on African and American infants' language learning, categorization and face processing, the built environment and physical and mental health, and relationships between the quality of southern African orphan care contexts and child development and health.